AireshBhat/Chiti/docs/protocol-specs/0_Data.md

 ## User Interface
 The user interface elements are generally encoded as a schema.
 This allows each application to attach their own "themes" to the UI elements allowing diversity in expression.
 A general schema may be implemented by the network for others to fork and modify.
 * HTTP gateways - The end goal is to move identities onto a decentralised network.
 However, in order to reach out to the audience of today, interoperability with todays data is a must.
-The APIs built allow an individuals data/journal entries to be accessible via today modern browsers.
+The APIs built allow an individuals data/journal entries to be accessible via todays modern browsers.
 This is generally done by creating RPCs to access the identities journal and a store maintaining the list of peer IDs along with their capabilities while accessing the store.
 * Routing APIs - APIs identity nodes might have to implement (https://specs.ipfs.tech/routing/http-routing-v1/)

 # Data formats